 In 2014, Gabrielle and Derek Troha were vacationing in Florida.
 She was 23-weeks pregnant with twins and prematurely gave birth to daughters Lana and Ellie.
 Both girls weighed just over one pound each and required extensive care in the NICU.
 Ellie contracted a bacterial infection at five days old and was given a blood transfusion.
 Sadly, she passed away the next day from the infection.
 Lana remained in the NICU in Orlando for another three months, with an additional month in the hospital near home in Rockford to overcome the many obstacles associated with prematurity.
 Lana received eight units of blood within the first five months of her life.

-Fast forward to today, when Lana is a thriving, happy and healthy seven-year-old; she is also a beloved big sister to Lilly.
-Lana starts second grade this fall, loves fast-pitch softball (Mom is the coach!), and is an avid fan of Star Wars books and movies with Dad.
+Fast forward to today, when Lana is a thriving, happy and healthy eight-year-old; she is also a beloved big sister to Lilly.
+Lana is loving school, loves fast-pitch softball (Mom is the coach!), and is an avid fan of Star Wars books and movies with Dad.

 Gabrielle knows a great deal about the importance of blood donations: before having her daughters, she worked for the American Red Cross Biomedical Services for eight years as a phlebotomist and staff supervisor.
 Experiencing their family crisis first-hand really hit home for Gabrielle; she wanted to step up for others in need of lifesaving blood.
 The Trohas have partnered with the American Red Cross since 2018 to host an annual blood drive in memory of Ellie, and to honor Lana’s life.
 “This is our way of giving back and making sure there is blood on the shelves for other families who need it, like it was there for us when we needed it,” says Gabrielle.

 The Flip Flops and Blood Drops Blood Drive is a reminder of carefree summer fun, but this is also the time of year when our nation’s blood is often in critically short supply.
-The first three blood drives have resulted in 157 units of donated blood, with the numbers increasing and exceeding goals each year.
-The goal for this year’s drive is 50 units, and will take place on August 2nd at the Flagg-Rochelle Park District in Rochelle, Illinois.
+The first four years of blood drives resulted in about 200 units of donated blood, with the numbers increasing and exceeding goals each year and will happen again at the Flagg-Rochelle Park District in Rochelle, Illinois.

 Flagg-Rochelle Park District